 Sometimes your family may have a change of employment, additional expenses, or emergency situations.
 Student Financial Services has a "Special Circumstances Form" which allows you to specify your unique situation.
 You will need to provide documentation along with this form, and it takes approximately four weeks to process.
 Only one special circumstance is processed during your time at Northwest University.

 Financial Aid Application

-Apply for financial aid at Northwest University by submitting:

-- an Application for Admission to Northwest University - a Free Application For Federal Student Aid (FAFSA)
+Apply for financial aid at Northwest University by submitting a Free Application For Federal Student Aid (FAFSA) online at https://studentaid.gov/h/apply-for-aid/fafsa

-The FAFSA Application is available online at www.fafsa.gov.

 Eligibility